2 Days in Lisbon: The Ultimate 48 Hours Itinerary

 Lisbon Cathedral

 The Cathedral is Lisbon’s oldest building, erected in 1150 on the site of an old Mosque.
-Don’t feel put off by the bulk external architecture.
+Don’t feel put off by the bulky external architecture.
 Once you step inside, you’ll marvel at the beautiful Romanesque and Gothic interior structure.
-A must is visiting the gothic cloisters, beautiful and exuding spirituality.
+A must is visiting the gothic cloisters, which are beautiful and exude spirituality.

 Saint George’s Castle